ATALLC/AppliedCategoryTheory/katas/coffee_shop_monoid/README.md

 1. Install deps (see above).
 2. Put your model + `combine` in one cell, tests in another.
 3. Use Hypothesis on test functions (decorated with `@given(...)`).
 Run the cell to execute tests.
+4. You can also run the full suite via: `!pytest -q`.
-4. When a property fails, discuss the **minimal counterexample** Hypothesis shows.
+5. When a property fails, discuss the **minimal counterexample** Hypothesis shows.

 ### Locally (VS Code or terminal)